Logo

 • A Doji candle is a candlestick pattern where the open and close prices are nearly identical, representing market indecision.

-• The significance of a Doji depends on its position within the trend.
+• The significance of a Doji candlestick depends on its position within the trend.
 Near support or resistance, it may signal a reversal; during consolidation, it often suggests continuation.

-• Doji patterns are most reliable with confirmation tools like breakout candles, volume analysis, or indicators such as RSI and MACD.
+• Doji candlestick patterns are most reliable with confirmation tools like breakout candles, volume analysis, or indicators such as RSI and MACD.

 Try a No-Risk Demo Account